wangbo17/GBM-SiaNet/README.md

 ## 📖 Overview

 **GBM-SiaNet** is an interpretable machine learning classifier based on a Siamese neural network, designed to identify key genes associated with therapy resistance in glioblastoma (GBM) by distinguishing between primary and recurrent tumours using longitudinal gene expression data.
-This project was conducted as a three-month MSc Individual Research Project in the field of precision medicine and bioinformatics.
+This MSc Individual Research Project (60 credits) in precision medicine and bioinformatics was independently designed and implemented, and received a final mark of 91%.

 ## 🧠 Background